OceaneCsn/sigGENIE3/README.md

-Gene Regulatory Network Inference with edges significance estimation
+**Gene Regulatory Network Inference with edges significance estimation**

+---

 The [GENIE3 package](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0012776) is a method mased on machine learning to infer regulatory links between genes and regulators.